tinode/chat/INSTALL.md

 ## Building from Source

 1. Install [Go environment](https://golang.org/doc/install).
-Make sure Go version is at least 1.14.
-Building with Go 1.13 or below **will fail**!
+The installation instructions below are for Go 1.16 and newer.

-2. OPTIONAL only if you intend to modify code: Install [protobuf](https://developers.google.com/protocol-buffers/) and [gRPC](https://grpc.io/docs/languages/go/quickstart/) including [code generator](https://developers.google.com/protocol-buffers/docs/reference/go-generated) for Go.
+2. OPTIONAL only if you intend to modify the code: Install [protobuf](https://developers.google.com/protocol-buffers/) and [gRPC](https://grpc.io/docs/languages/go/quickstart/) including [code generator](https://developers.google.com/protocol-buffers/docs/reference/go-generated) for Go.

 3. Make sure one of the following databases is installed and running:
  * MySQL 5.7 or above.
 MySQL 5.6 or below **will not work**.